clsaiko/fylkir_powers/README.md

 Below are the powers that do not require the Supernatural Events game rule active.

 ### Church Doctrine
-After the Germanic reformation, an intrigue decision will allow the Fylkir to toggle the various church doctrines, via event.
+After the Germanic reformation, an the law panel will allow the Fylkir to implement various church doctrines.

 **Change Member Doctrines** - Excommunication, Claims, and Divorce.